DignitySAMP/DignitySAMP/README.md

 # 👋 Hi there

-I'm a passionate software developer and tech enthusiast.
 I currently work as a Full Stack Developer specializing in web applications.
-With over several years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.

 My journey into software development began in early 2012, fueled by my passion for video games.
 After managing my own communities for over a decade, I decided to turn my lifelong passion into a career and pursued software development in 2023 which I graduated with high honors in 2025.

 > "Do you know the difference between an error and a mistake?
 Anyone can make an error, but that error doesn't become a mistake until you refuse to correct it." — Grand Admiral Thrawn